ShankyTiwari/Microservices-in-Nodejs/ProductService/README.md

-# Product Service
+# User Service
-As the title reads, This service will demonstrate the product related APIs.
+As the title suggests, This service will demonstrate the user related APIs.

 ## Installation